-The drawing of the depth samples for each cluster is based on surrounding well points.
-All points closer than one range and all points on the corresponding well path is collected, before a filtering based on correlation is done.
-The threshold for this filtering can be specified by <threshold-for-well-point-cluster-inclusion>, with a default value of 0.1.
-Specifying a high value means that fewer well points are used in each cluster.
-Note that filtering based on this correlation threshold is only done if the number of well points considered is above 200.
+The drawing of the depth samples for each cluster is based on surrounding data (well, dip, distance) points.
+All data points closer than one range and all data points on the corresponding well path is collected, before a filtering based on correlation is done.
+The threshold for this filtering can be specified by <threshold-for-well-point-cluster-inclusion>, with a default correlation of 0.1.
+Specifying a higher correlation threshold means that fewer data points are used for each cluster.
+Note that filtering based on this correlation threshold is only done if the number of well points exceeds 200.